SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - **Windows 11** (10 may also still work)
 - **Visual Studio 2022 (2019 may also still work)** with setup choices:
   - Workload ".NET desktop environment"
-  - Workload "Game Development with C++"
+  - Workload "Game Development with C++".
-  - Individual component "NET Framework 4.6.2 targeting pack"
-  - Individual component latest version of "Windows 11 SDK" that your Visual Studio installer offers.
-Other SDK's will probably also work OK but I always test with the latest available in the installer.
+  - Recommend selecting the latest version of "Windows 11 SDK" (if not already selected by default).
+Older SDK's will probably also work OK but I test with the latest version offered by the installer.
 - **Git for Windows**
 - **CMake** - make sure you select to add it to your PATH during installation or manually after.
 You can type `cmake --version` to be sure it is working.
 - **Python 3.*** - make sure you ensure that Windows Python "app execution aliases" are disabled - discussed in [this Stack Overflow post](https://stackoverflow.com/a/61958044).
 You can type `python --version` to be sure your Python is set up correctly.